kheller18/data-structures-algorithms/questions/React.md

 ---

 1. What is React?
-   + `React`: is a front-end and open-source JavaScript library which is useful in developing user interfaces specifically for applications with a single page.
+   + `React`: a front-end and open-source JavaScript library which is useful in developing user interfaces specifically for applications with a single page.
 It is helpful in building complex and reusable user interface(UI) components of mobile and web applications as it follows the component-based approach.
-     + It supports server-side rendering.
+     + supports server-side rendering.
-     + It will make use of the virtual DOM rather than real DOM (Data Object Model) as RealDOM manipulations are expensive.
+     + will make use of the virtual DOM rather than real DOM (Data Object Model) as RealDOM manipulations are expensive.
-     + It follows unidirectional data binding or data flow.
+     + follows unidirectional data binding or data flow.
-     + It uses reusable or composable UI components for developing the view.
+     + uses reusable or composable UI components for developing the view.

 2. What are the advantages of using React?
-   + `Use of Virtual DOM to improve efficiency`: React uses virtual DOM to render the view.
+   + `Use of Virtual DOM to improve efficiency`: uses virtual DOM to render the view.
 As the name suggests, virtual DOM is a virtual representation of the real DOM.
 Each time the data changes in a React app, a new virtual DOM gets created.
 Creating a virtual DOM is much faster than rendering the UI inside the browser.
 Therefore, with the use of virtual DOM, the efficiency of the app improves.
-   + `Gentle learning curve`: React has a gentle learning curve when compared to frameworks like Angular.
+   + `Gentle learning curve`: a gentle learning curve when compared to frameworks like Angular.
 Anyone with little knowledge of javascript can start building web applications using React.
    + `SEO friendly`: React allows developers to develop engaging user interfaces that can be easily navigated in various search engines.
 It also allows server-side rendering, which boosts the SEO of an app.
-   + `Reusable components`: React uses component-based architecture for developing applications.
+   + `Reusable components`: uses component-based architecture for developing applications.
 Components are independent and reusable bits of code.
 These components can be shared across various applications having similar functionality.
 The re-use of components increases the pace of development.
-   + `Huge ecosystem of libraries to choose from`: React provides you with the freedom to choose the tools, libraries, and architecture for developing an application based on your requirement.
+   + `Huge ecosystem of libraries to choose from`: provides you with the freedom to choose the tools, libraries, and architecture for developing an application based on your requirement.

 3. What are the limitations of React?
    + React is not a full-blown framework as it is only a library.